You can obtain a simple divorce in Michigan, called an “uncontested divorce,” which may save you a lot of time and money.

 This article will explain uncontested divorces in Michigan.
 If you still have questions after reading this article, you should consult with an experienced family law attorney.

 An uncontested divorce simply means that both spouses agree on all the key terms of the divorce, including:

-If you’re the "plaintiff," (the spouse that is requesting the divorce) the first thing you need to do is locate the correct forms and complete them.
-You can use this interactive, web-based form generator or you can get paper copies from a clerk at the courthouse.
+If you’re the "plaintiff," (the spouse requesting the divorce) the first thing you need to do is locate the correct divorce forms and complete them.
+You can use this interactive, web-based form generator provided by Michigan Legal Help for online legal forms or you can get paper copies from a clerk at the courthouse.

-The plaintiff can then schedule a final hearing.
-There’s a waiting period before the divorce can be granted: two months if you don’t have children together, and six months if you do.
-The final hearing won’t occur until the waiting period has ended.
+Once the defendant’s time to respond to the divorce petition has expired, the plaintiff can schedule a final hearing.
+In Michigan, there’s a waiting period before the divorce can be granted—it’s two months for couples without kids and six months for couples with children.
+Even if you and your spouse are in complete agreement about the divorce, the final hearing won’t occur until the waiting period has ended.

 The plaintiff must attend the final hearing.
 The judge will have some brief questions about the settlement, but if the court finds that the agreement is fair and everything is in order, a judge will sign and issue the final divorce decree.